Phil Hellmuth

-Phillip Jerome Hellmuth Jr. (born July 16, 1964) is an American professional poker player who has won a record sixteen World Series of Poker bracelets.
+Phillip Jerome Hellmuth Jr. (born July 16, 1964) is an American professional poker player who has won a record seventeen World Series of Poker bracelets, the majority in no-limit hold'em.
 He is the winner of the Main Event of the 1989 World Series of Poker (WSOP) and the Main Event of the 2012 World Series of Poker Europe (WSOPE), and he is a 2007 inductee of the WSOP's Poker Hall of Fame.
-He is widely regarded as one of the greatest tournament players of all time.
+He is the only player in poker history to have won a WSOP bracelet in 5 different decades.
+He is widely regarded as one of the greatest tournament players in history.

 Personal life

 Hellmuth was born in Madison, Wisconsin, and attended Madison West High School.
 He had trouble with grades and friends during school and said at the time he was the "ugly duckling" of his family.
-He then moved on to the University of Wisconsin–Madison for three years, where he dropped out to become a full-time poker player.
+He moved on to the University of Wisconsin–Madison for three years, where he dropped out to become a full-time poker player.

 Since 1992, he has lived in Palo Alto, California, with his wife, Katherine Sanborn, who is a psychiatrist at Stanford University, and their two sons, Phillip III and Nicholas.

+Hellmuth is a Golden State Warriors fan and has attended many Warriors games with team owner Joe Lacob.

 Poker career

-He is ranked 20th on the all-time money list.
-He holds the records for most WSOP cashes (154) and most WSOP final tables (64), overtaking T. J. Cloutier.

-Hellmuth is known for usually taking his seat at poker tournaments long after they begin.
+Hellmuth is known to prefer taking his seat at poker tournaments long after they begin.

-As of January 2023, his live tournament winnings exceed $28,000,000.
+As of December 2024, his live tournament winnings exceed $30,000,000.